3 Sources

 Copy Link

-Data analytics giant Databricks is reportedly in talks to raise $5 billion at a $134 billion valuation, representing a 34% increase from its August funding round.
+Data analytics giant Databricks is reportedly in talks to raise $5 billion at a $134 billion valuation, marking a 34% increase from its August funding round.
 The company's explosive growth is driven by enterprise AI adoption.

 1